 Use specific examples to support your point of view.
 Pull selections from the argument you are stating is best supported, and explain why they are good supporting examples, or why they make valid points of consideration.

 Each body paragraph should only focus on one major idea, and the 1–2 selections from the passage that support that idea.
 Try to keep the paragraphs between 4–6 sentences so that they are succinct, direct, and clear.
-Avoid excessive wordiness; sometimes more is not better!
+Avoid excessive wordiness; more is not always better!

 Paragraph 5 — Conclusion